Sadat Sayem

 Teaching, Research and Innovation

-Dr. Sadat Sayem (full name Abu Sadat Muhammad Sayem) is a Lecturer in Fashion Design and Technology at Loughborough University.
+Dr. Sadat Sayem (full name Abu Sadat Muhammad Sayem) is a Senior Lecturer in Sustainable Fashion and Textiles at Loughborough University.
 He is an experienced academic with over 20 years of research and leadership experience in multinational higher education contexts.

 He is a Fellow and Trustee of the Textile Institute (CText FTI) and a Fellow of the Higher Education Academy (FHEA), and the Royal Society of Arts (FRSA).
 He holds a PhD in Fashion Technology (Digital Fashion) from the University of Manchester (2012), an MSc in Textile and Clothing Engineering from Dresden University of Technology (2004), and a BSc in Textile Technology from the University of Dhaka (1999).